It's been a brutal year for homebuyers. Here's what experts predict for 2024, from mortgage rates to prices.

 That could push mortgage lenders to follow, with rates potentially dropping as low as 6.5% in 2024, predicts Realtor.com.

-"I believe we've already reached the peak in terms of interest rates," Lawrence Yun, chief economist at the National Association of Realtors, said.
+"I believe we've already reached the peak in terms of interest rates," Lawrence Yun, chief economist at the National Association of Realtors, said in a statement.
 "The question is when are rates going to come down?"

-Mortgage rates don't always shadow the Fed's rate decisions, as they tend to track the yield on the 10-year U.S. Treasury note.
+Mortgage rates don't always move in line with monetary policy, as they tend to track the yield on the 10-year U.S. Treasury note.
 Investors' expectations for future inflation, global demand for Treasurys and Fed policy can also influence rates on home loans.

 Will home inventory increase in 2024?